causticwonder/IMDB-Analysis_Code-Lou/README.md

 I downloaded the IMDB datasets to analyze in hopes of finding "Hidden Gems" movies, or movies that have a high average score but not a lot of individual ratings.
 All datasets can be found at https://datasets.imdbws.com/

-Technical Instructions: Modules needed to run:  pandas, matplotlib.plotly
+Technical Instructions: Modules needed to run:  pandas, matplotlib.plotly,

 Feature 1: Read in data from a local csv, excel file, json, or any other file type.